x13-me/OfficeDocs-Exchange/Exchange/ExchangeHybrid/hybrid-deployment/set-up-microsoft-365-groups.md

   Update-Recipient -Identity "[group Distinguished Name]"
   ```

-- If the "Oubound to Office 365" Send-Connector is using an Edge Transport Server as the source server.
-Messages to Groups will end-up in a loop and NDR.
-Please check (this)[https://docs.microsoft.com/en-us/Exchange/mail-flow/accepted-domains/accepted-domains?view=exchserver-2019] article for more details
+- **If the _Outbound to Office 365_ Send connector is using an Edge transport server as the source server**: Messages to Microsoft 365 Groups will end up in a loop, resulting in a non-delivery report.
+Check out [Accepted domains in Exchange Server](/Exchange/mail-flow/accepted-domains/accepted-domains?view=exchserver-2019) for more details.

 - **On-premises users can't use links included in group message footers**: On-premises users can't use the **View group conversations** or **Unsubscribe** links that are included in the footer of each group message sent to them.
 To unsubscribe from a group, on-premises users need to contact a group administrator.